Skip to main content

 Holiday year and qualifying year – Accountor's guide to leave of absence

-Leave of absence can be seen as an awkward area in salary admin and HR.
-Accountor’s guide to leave of absence provides more good information.
+Leave of absence can be seen as an awkward area in salary administration and HR.
+Accountor's guide to leave of absence provides more good information.
 Have a read and see answers to some frequently asked questions.
 See how we calculate holiday allowance.
+The guide also provides other information on the different types of absence.

 Accountor works with payroll management across numerous payroll systems and has in-depth experience in this field.
 You are welcome to get in touch and see how we can help you.